Skip to content

 Packet Loss Full-width time-series graph of packet loss % per stream category.

 Audio Full-width time-series graph of playback buffer fill (ms) and underruns/s.
+Includes per-stream RX audio diagnostics showing feed rate, deficit, late packets, packet class code, and stream health for each active audio stream.

 Logs Live tail of the AetherSDR log file, filtered by category checkboxes.
 Syntax-highlighted by log level and category name.